hydrobeam/website/content/manim/OpenGL_Guide.md

 - ***Immense*** speed improvement for rendering scenes.
   - Shifted from rendering with `Cairo` to shaders with OpenGL
-  - Shaders are GPU-accelerated as opposed to Cairo, which runs purely on the CPU
+  - Shaders are GPU-accelerated whereas Cairo runs purely on the CPU
 - Live interactive window which allows for:
   - Manoeuvring with the camera
   - Manipulating the scene after rendering via `self.interactive_embed()`